eegfaktura/eegfaktura-billing/README.md

 ### Testing

 Please note, that the current state of tests is not yet fine and is to be extended, cleaned-up a lot still.
-The current tests ensures, that the most important billing use cases do work.
-It definitely a good idea to have a look on the generated billing documents (PDF) to see if this service is creating them correctly.
+The current tests ensure, that the most important billing use cases do work.
+It is definitely a good idea to have a look on the generated billing documents (PDF) to see if this service is creating them correctly.

 (!)
 Be sure to adopt the prop "app.test.store-documents-path" located in /test/resources/applications.properties